 • ART initiation to achieve immune restoration to CD4 count > 100 cells/mm3 (AII).

 No therapy has been shown to be effective without ART.
-Consider trial of these agents in conjunction with ART, rehydration, and symptomatic treatment:
+Consider a trial of these agents in conjunction with ART, rehydration, and symptomatic treatment:

 • Nitazoxanide 500–1,000 mg PO twice a day with food for at least 14 days (CIII), or